Commitment to Continuous Improvement

 - Start-of-block nursing/resident “meet and greet” sessions

 Peer representatives are selected for each PGY year, serving as liaisons between the program leadership and the resident class body.
-Peer reps meet on a biweekly basis with the chiefs and program director, and ensure that the interests of the residents are being attended to.
+Peer reps meet on a biweekly basis with the chiefs and program director in order to ensure that the interests of the residents are being attended to by our administration.
 Additionally, peer reps are encouraged to take on specific projects and to play more defined roles in recruitment.
 The peer rep program is a long-standing and integral part of the program’s success.
+Peer reps also attend Graduate Medical Education Resident Forums with other residents across the entire hospital system.